-Prospective Virgin Australia Holdings buyer Bain Capital has pumped AUD125 million Australian dollars (USD87.5 million) in interim funding into the company to ensure its immediate survival, the Australian Financial Review reported citing minutes from a committee meeting earlier this month.
+Prospective Virgin Australia Group buyer Bain Capital has pumped AUD125 million Australian dollars (USD87.5 million) in interim funding into the company to ensure its immediate survival, the Australian Financial Review reported citing minutes from a committee meeting earlier this month.

 The minutes, which administrator Deloitte has filed with regulators, show that Virgin Australia (VA, Brisbane International) aims to increase capacity to 35% of its pre-covid levels by the end of August.
 The US private equity firm also plans to retain at least 73 aircraft from the airline's existing fleet.